Below are frequently asked questions about the SW MT COVID-19 Response Fund. If you would like to know more information about the fund, click here.

 Should I give to this Fund instead of making other donations?

 The Southwest Montana COVID-19 Response Fund was not created to be the only vehicle resourcing community funding during this crisis.
-Rather, Greater Gallatin United Way (GGUW) and Bozeman Area Community Foundation (BACF) will be working closely with Southwest Montana Community Organizations Active in Disaster (SW MT COAD) and local emergency management leaders and health departments to ensure funding allocations are aligned with the most critical, prioritized, identified needs of communities within Gallatin, Park, Madison, and Meagher Counties.
+Rather, Greater Gallatin United Way (GGUW) and One Valley Community Foundation (OVCF) will be working closely with Southwest Montana Community Organizations Active in Disaster (SW MT COAD) and local emergency management leaders and health departments to ensure funding allocations are aligned with the most critical, prioritized, identified needs of communities within Gallatin, Park, Madison, and Meagher Counties.

 We are working to facilitate getting resources into the community where it’s needed most.
 If the COVID-19 Response Fund priorities align with your values, please consider making a donation that feels generous to you.
 However, this is a critical time for so many, including the nonprofit organizations who’ve benefited from your giving in the past, as well as those who’ve had to cancel their annual fundraising events or depend heavily on public gatherings.
 Please continue to give to organizations you regularly support, and those that need your help at this crucial time.
 Now is the time to double down for our community as we have a greater awareness of the depth and scale of the long-term ramifications of the pandemic.